 - How to choose a media database

 What is a media database?

-It’s a list that lets you search by a variety of filters – like outlet, region, media type, etc. – to find the most relevant and best fitting media contacts for your organization or campaign.
+This type of list lets you search by a variety of filters—like outlet, region, media type—to find the most relevant and best fitting media contacts for your organization or campaign.

-But a media database is not just a list of the people to whom you want to reach out, it also provides the means to reach out, giving you their contact details.
-The best ones even provide areas of interest and social media links so you can get to know your would-be advocates that much better.
+Most importantly, a media database provides more than just the people to whom you want to reach out.
+It also provides the means to reach out.
+We’re talking contact details.
+The best databases even provide areas of interest and social media links so you can get to know your would-be advocates that much better.